kodecocodes/i10t/05-intermediate-message-apps/intermediate-message-apps.markdown

 3. You stitch everything together into the caption for the message
 4. You create and send the message using the same convenience method as before.

-> **Note:** In the current iOS 10 Beta (3), the local participant identifier is the same for all sides of the conversation on a simulator, so the UUID might not convert to the correct text.
+> **Note:** The local participant identifier is the same for all sides of the conversation when running on a simulator, so the UUID might not convert to the correct text.

 Change `instantiateGuessViewController(game:)` to set the delegate property: